 - perfectionism of appearance (attention to refinement and perfect appearance)

-- perfectionism in interpersonal relationships (everyone should be in good relations, everyone should accept it)
+- perfectionism in interpersonal relationships (a need to be in good relations with everyone, accepted by everyone)

-- moral perfectionist (high standards of personal behavior, has strict rules of conduct for himself and others)
+- moral perfectionist (high standards of personal behaviour, strict rules of conduct for themselves and others)

-- perfectionist of identity (others will accept me only if they are “something special”)
+- perfectionist of identity (others will accept me only if I am “something special”)

-- emotional perfectionist (I must always be happy, I have to be able to control my emotions, I do not have to be worried and depressed)
+- emotional perfectionist (I must always be happy, I have to be able to control my emotions, I cannot be worried and depressed)

 - romantic perfectionist (in the romantic relationship of two people everything must be ideal, there should be no quarrels and misunderstandings)

-- sexual perfectionist (sexual act and activity must always be perfect)
+- sexual perfectionist (sexual acts and activity must always be perfect)

-- perfectionists in all walks of life (they tend to have everything under control, and in particular their important outcome, appearance and morality, setting high goals for people around them, and what they do is never enough good, they tend to criticize…).
+- perfectionists in all areas of life (they want to have everything under control, in particular they value success, appearance and morality, setting high goals for people around them, and what they do is never enough, they tend to criticize…).

 According to the integrative model of development, perfectionism is influenced by various personal and environmental factors in its development, including:

-- hereditary characteristics (personality of the child), perfectionists are usually temperamental children with a strong emotion, a marked persistence and a strong anxiety,
+- hereditary characteristics (personality of the child), perfectionists are usually temperamental children with strong emotions, a marked persistence and strong anxiety,

 - characteristics adopted by the child through family learning,

-- environmental influences (school system that promotes competitiveness/competition, the personality of teachers, extracurricular activities such as dance, gymnastics… that encourage the perfect look, the cultural influences within which the child grows and lives).
+- environmental influences (school system that promotes competitiveness/competition, the personality of teachers, extracurricular activities such as dance, gymnastics… that encourage perfect looks, the cultural influences with which the child grows and lives).

-It is commonly known that biological and psychological factors influence the development of each personality trait.
-The relationship between of the both in different personality traits is different, but on average it is:
+It is widely known that biological and psychological factors influence the development of personality traits.
+The ratio of both is different in each individual and with each personality trait, but on average it is:

-Therefore, there is no doubt that the practices of raising the child, parenting styles and family influences can intensely direct towards the formation of our children’s personalities, including the development of perfectionism.
+Therefore, there is no doubt that the practices of raising the child, parenting styles and family influences can be highly influential in the formation of our children’s personalities, including the development of perfectionism.